 Don’t follow me on insta yet?
 Why not?!

 There are many different swimming spots around the old town.
 There’s a little beach down the coast a bit where you can also rent stand-up paddle boards (right past the end of the old town marina – south of old town.
 Next to Hotel Marko Polo), and there are lots of staircases on the east side of old town that lead right down to cute little places to swim.

-Sunset Guide to Korčula
+Travel Guide to Korčula Island Sunset Spots

 Tramonto/West side of old town